pulsar-edit/pulsar/CONTRIBUTING.md

 * [one-dark-ui](https://github.com/pulsar-edit/one-dark-ui) - the default UI styling for anything but the text editor.
 UI theme packages (i.e. packages with a `-ui` suffix) provide only styling and it's possible that a bundled package is responsible for a UI issue.
 There are other bundled UI themes, such as [one-light-ui](https://github.com/pulsar-edit/one-light-ui).
 * [one-dark-syntax](https://github.com/pulsar-edit/one-dark-syntax) - the default syntax highlighting styles applied for all languages.
 There are other bundled syntax themes, such as [solarized-dark-syntax](https://github.com/pulsar-edit/solarized-dark-syntax).
 You should use these packages for reporting issues that appear in many languages, but disappear if you change to another syntax theme.
 * [apm](https://github.com/pulsar-edit/apm) - the `apm` command line tool (Atom Package Manager).
 You should use this repository for any contributions related to the `apm` tool and for publishing packages.
-* [atom.io](https://github.com/pulsar-edit/atom.io) - the repository for feedback on the [Atom.io website](https://atom.io) and the [Atom.io package API](https://github.com/atom/atom/blob/master/docs/apm-rest-api.md) used by [ppm](https://github.com/pulsar-edit/ppm).
+* [atom.io](https://github.com/pulsar-edit/atom.io) - the repository for feedback on the [Atom.io website](https://atom.io) and the [Atom.io package API](https://github.com/atom/atom/blob/master/docs/apm-rest-api.md) used by [ppm](https://github.com/pulsar-edit/ppm). ```This information may become obsolete.```

 There are many more, but this list should be a good starting point.
 For more information on how to work with Atom's official packages, see [Contributing to Atom Packages][contributing-to-official-atom-packages].

 Also, because Atom is so extensible, it's possible that a feature you've become accustomed to in Atom or an issue you're encountering isn't coming from a bundled package at all, but rather a [community package](https://atom.io/packages) you've installed.
-Each community package has its own repository too.
+Each community package has its own repository too. ```Link may become obsolete.```

 #### Package Conventions